 Painted finish -

-Regular and Signature instruments have a wait time starting at 9 months (depending on finish choice) from the time of deposit and customer-approved invoice until completion.
+We currently have an estimated wait time of 7-9 months (depending on finish choice) from the time of deposit payment until completion.

 No. All taxes/duties are the responsibility of the purchaser.